vaadin/docs/README.md

    cd docs
    mvn spring-boot:run
    ```
+   The Java server is only needed to serve and run the embeddable Java examples, using Flow’s web component exporter / component embedding feature.

    Currently there is no UI to browse the examples, and the root path (http://localhost:8080) gives a 404.
+Use the [docs-app](https://github.com/vaadin/docs-app) documentation viewer application to browse them (the ones which are included in the documentation articles).

 ## Migrating existing documentation content